 Prayer, make it a part of every day.
 First, don’t beg “please God just get me through this.”
-God knows what you need, go to him confess what you need to confess to him.
+God knows what you need, go to him confess what you need to admit to him.
 Repent of your sins.
 Then thank him for the favor he shows in your life.
-“Thank you, God, for my healing favor” “Thank you God for my financial favor” ” Thank you God for my beautiful relationships.”
+“Thank you, God, for my healing favor” “Thank you, God, for my financial favor” ” Thank you, God, for my beautiful relationships.”
 Talk to God as you would a friend!

 These are six things that if you immerse your life into the practice of, you can find happiness.
 When you learn to relax, let go physically with Yoga, walking, let go emotionally via meditation, prayer, then you can draw happiness at will.

 No matter what your state-of-mind is today.
 Start!
-Begin the process of training your noodle to embrace happy.
+Begin the process of training your noodle to embrace happily.
 All it takes is retraining our mind to embrace happily.
-Start right now by throwing your shoulders back, putting a smile on your face and say “today is my day!”
+Start right now by throwing your shoulders back, putting a smile on your face and say, “today is my day!”
 Congratulations you took the first step, KEEP GOING!!!